billwear/maas-rad/originals/adding-a-vm-host-deb-2-7-ui-2293.md

 Then double-check it with `catvmpools`, and assign your VM host to it using the earlier command. deb-2-7-cli deb-2-8-cli deb-2-9-cli snap-2-8-cli snap-2-7-cli snap-2-9-cli -->

-<h3 id="heading--overcommit-resources">Overcommit resources</h3>
+<h3 id="heading--overcommit-resources">Over-commit resources</h3>

-Overcommitted resources are those allocated beyond what's available in the physical resource.
+Over-committed resources are those allocated beyond what's available in the physical resource.
 Using sliders on the configuration page, you can limit whether MAAS will attempt to overcommit CPU and memory.
 The input fields to the right of the sliders accept floating-point values from 0 to 10, with a default value of 1.

 The following shows theoretical examples of these ratios and how they affect physical resource allocation: